mbi/django-simple-captcha/README.rst

 ++++++++++++

 * Django 1.3+
-* A fairly recent version of the Python Imaging Library (PIL) compiled with FreeType support
+* A recent version of the Python Imaging Library (PIL 1.1.7 or Pillow 2.0+) compiled with FreeType support
 * Flite is required for text-to-speech (audio) output, but not mandatory

 Python 3 compatibility